Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 That's because we put all presentation into Shadow DOM, and old, global CSS cannot pierce through this boundary.

-We actually consider it a fundamental feature, as it prevents the cases when tiny little CSS rule inserted in one part of big enterprise solution breaks the styling of something in the distant part, probably unrelated or delivered by a different party.
+We actually consider it a fundamental feature.
+It prevents the cases when tiny little CSS rule inserted in one part of big enterprise solution breaks the styling of something in the distant part, probably unrelated or delivered by a different party.

 #### How to use it?